ORANGE COUNTY GYNECOMASTIA (MALE BREAST REDUCTION)

 Gynecomastia is a term to describe overgrowth of breast tissue in men.
-The condition can result from hormonal imbalances as a teen and later in life as a result of certain medications or drug use.
+The condition can result from hormonal imbalances as a teen, and later in life, as a result of certain medications ((e.g.Lipitor) or drug use (Cannabis).

 After identifying the cause of male breast development and correcting the underlying issue, if tissue is still present, surgery may be the only option.

-This procedure has helped the self-confidence of many men who in the past may have avoided activities due to their condition.
+This Gynecomastia procedure in Orange County has helped the self-confidence of many men who in the past may have avoided activities due to their condition.

 Is Male Breast Reduction Right For Me?

-The ideal candidate for male breast reduction surgery is any male who has excessive breast tissue, but is of normal weight.
-A patient is not a candidate if they have any major medical problem prohibiting them from general anesthesia in an outpatient setting or are on any type of blood thinners or anticoagulants.
+The ideal candidate for male breast reduction surgery in Orange County is any male who has excessive breast tissue but is of normal weight.
+A patient is not a candidate if they have any major medical problems prohibiting them from general anesthesia in an outpatient setting, or are on any type of blood thinners or anticoagulants.

 Activity will need to be limited for the first 10 days following surgery.
 On day 11, low impact cardio may be resumed, however any activity engaging the chest area must be put off for 4 weeks.
 Patients will see immediate improvement, but they will need to wait 4-6 months to see final results (possibly longer depending on swelling).

-To learn more about your options for male breast reduction, call our office at (949) 722-6644 to schedule your free consultation with Double-Board Certified Plastic Surgeon Dr. Katharine C. Nitta today!
+If you are male and looking to enhance your appearance, call our office at (949) 722-6644 to schedule a consultation with Double-Board Certified Plastic Surgeon Dr. Katharine C. Nitta today!